 Why We Love This Recipe

 - Pumpkin puree and mashed overripe banana make these muffins super moist.
-They are also delicious together!
+They are also delicious together like in my banana and pumpkin bread!
+For another delicious combination, try my rhubarb banana muffins!

 Ingredients